Aquarium Planaria; Wiggly Detritus Worms, in Tank Water, on Glass

 *Levamisol

-*Copper at .25 ppm can be effective for Planaria
+*Copper at .25 ppm MAY be effective for Planaria

 Other references: